Bitcoin-ABC/bitcoin-abc/doc/functional-tests.md

 will pipe the colorized logs from the test into less.

+The last failed test data directory can also be accessed via the ./lastfailure symlink to avoid copy-pasting a new directory on each iterated test run.

 Use `--tracerpc` to trace out all the RPC calls and responses to the console.
 For some tests (eg any that use `submitblock` to submit a full block over RPC), this can result in a lot of screen output.